sean-atkinson/row_health_wellness_program_analysis/README.md

   * Using SQL, I offer up answers to questions from the claims department on things like the top hair-related products, states with the most claims, and the most frequent users of our reimbursement program.

 - <b>Part 2: Marketing Analysis</b>
-  * Leveraging Excel, I assess campaign performance for our marketing team, focusing on customer acqusition and brand awareness, by selecyting three metrics of interest for each.
+  * Leveraging Excel, I assess campaign performance for our marketing team, focusing on customer acquisition and brand awareness, by selecting three metrics of interest for each.

-- <b>Part 3: TBD</b>
-  * ?

-- <b>Part 4: Recommendations & Next Steps</b>
+- <b>Part 3: Recommendations & Next Steps</b>
   * Suggestions on things to take a look at going forward.

 The data I'll be using is spread out across three tables and consists of information on customers, campaigns, and claims.